Hey Kids (Start Here)

 “Haven’t spent that long on it.”
 Volker dropped into a seat across from the other man.
 “I got it onto my laptop.
 That’s pretty much the progress so far.”

 Telford didn’t look impressed.
-He took a bite of his alien power bar, backlit by the linear streaks of hyperspace.
+He took a bite of his alien power bar, backlit by linear streaks of hyperspace.

 “I’ve never used Rush’s adaptor system before.”
 Volker felt the need to justify himself.
 “Not sure if you’ve noticed, but it’s kind of a tangle of disassembled hardware?”